mohito83/New_App/developer_doc.md

 This is the app’s main screen which lists all the contents in the content folder.

+    TODO
-> TODO Need category for web pages
+    * Need category for web pages

-> TODO Need a better way to get the list of categories.
+    * Need a better way to get the list of categories.
 Right now we have to go through the whole list of contents.

-> TODO Need to handle when PifiDirectory doesn't exist or empty.

 ### `onCreate(Bundle)`
 * Gets the list of content by from the video and web metadata